codesharpdev/blurgen/README.md

-# HashGen - Image Hashing CLI
+# BlurGen - Image Hashing CLI

-HashGen is a command-line interface (CLI) tool for generating efficient image hashes using Blurhash and Thumbhash.
-Ideal for static sites using client-side technologies like HTML, HashGen simplifies image processing, enabling optimized image loading, storage, and comparison.
+BlurGen is a command-line interface (CLI) tool for generating efficient image hashes using Blurhash and Thumbhash.
+Ideal for static sites using client-side technologies like HTML, BlurGen simplifies image processing, enabling optimized image loading, storage, and comparison.

 ## Features